 Global Agenda Council on Urbanization 2012-2014

 The growth of cities and unprecedented rural-to-urban migration throughout Asia, Latin America and parts of Africa are frequently cited as defining global trends of the 21st century.
-While urban growth often conjures up images of shiny skyscrapers and fast-moving transit systems, the truth is that these emerging areas are not postcard cities.
-Rather, the “face” of the trend is marked by informal settlements, or slums, on the periphery of urban centres, and the informal economy.
+While urban growth often conjures up images of skyscrapers and fast-moving transit systems, the truth is that these emerging areas are not postcard cities.
+Rather, the “face” of the trend is marked by informal settlements, or slums, on the periphery of urban centres and the informal economy.

 Access to economic opportunity tends to be slim in informal settlements, making the informal economy the dominant lifeline.
 Residents lack easy access to road and public transportation networks or face arduous commutes, while the lack of legal residences creates a barrier to obtaining jobs in the formal sector.